-JHICDICAL Officers.
-FREDERIC BIRD, M.D., 62, Park Street, Grosvenor Square JOHN SIMON, Esq., F.B.S., Upper Grosvenor Street
+Medical Officers.
+FREDERIC BIRD, M.D., 62, Park Street, Grosvenor Square; JOHN SIMON, Esq., F.R.S., Upper Grosvenor Street

 Solicitors.
 MESSRS.
 HETT and BOWMAN, 14, Gresham Street MESSRS.
 REECE and BLYTH, 7, Serjeants' Inn

 Bankers.
 THE UNION BANK OF LONDON.

 The Directors of this Company, in their endeavours to extend the benefits of Life Assurance, have adopted a system which they believe to be at once equitable and secure.
 It combines an ample Share-Capital with so much of the "Mutual" principle as will entitle the Policy-holder to a large participation in the Profits.

-The distinguishing feature of the Company is that the Share-Capital will in the first instance be the fund out of which all expenses, except those of collection, will be de-frayed.
+The distinguishing feature of the Company is that the Share-Capital will in the first instance be the fundout of which all expenses, except those of collection, will be defrayed.
 The Premiums will be invested, and will form an Assurance Fund, which will at all times be kept intact, and of an amount amply sufficient to meet existing liabilities.
 The surplus of assets over that amount will form the profit accruing to the Company.
-A Bonus equal to two-thirds of the ascertained Profits will, when declared, be distributed amongst the Holders of

-A Bonus equal to two-thirds of the ascertamed Profits will, when declared, be distributed amongst the Holders of Policies, then of five years' standing-the remaining one-third will be the property of the Shareholders.
+A Bonus equal to two-thirds of the ascertained Profits will, when declared, be distributed amongst the Holders of Policies, then of five years' standing-the remaining one-third will be the property of the Shareholders.
 The Directors are bound to hold not less than 500 Shares each, and their remuneration is limited to the profits arising out of their respective shares.
-Thus the Directors and the Policy-holders have each a pecuniary interest in pro-moting the success of the Company and in protecting it from fraud. from fraud.
+Thus the Directors and the Policy-holders have each a pecuniary interest in promoting the success of the Company and in protecting it from fraud.